awsdocs/aws-tools-ado-vsts-user-guide/doc_source/systemsmanager-getparameter.md

 ### Parameter Path<a name="parameter-path"></a>

-The path hierarchy for the parameter\(s\) to be read\.
+The path hierarchy for the parameters to be read\.
 Hierarchies start with, and are separated by, a forward slash \(/\) and may contain up to five levels\.
 The path hierarchy can identify a specific parameter in the hierarchy by appending the parameter name, or can identify a group of parameters sharing the hierarchy path\.
 If the supplied hierarchy contains multiple parameters, all parameter values in the hierarchy are downloaded\.

  **Note:** *SecureString* parameters found in a hierarchy will be automatically set as secret variables\.